 Stage 2 of Maldita Castilla is called "Road of the Harpies", that's all that you need to know.

-The Witcher II Assassins Of Kings features harpies as enemies, especially down this one road where you encounter hordes and hordes of them, along with a variant called erynias.
+The Witcher 2: Assassins of Kings features harpies as enemies, especially down this one road where you encounter hordes and hordes of them, along with a variant called erynias.
 One Fetch Quest has you harvesting their feathers for a merchant who is essentially a member of the Furry Fandom.

 Luna Online has harpies as mid-level enemies.
 You can also get a baby version of them as a pet in the expansion.